w3c-fedid/FedCM/README.md

 In many ways, the first problem is related to the second one: if user agents expose clear privacy controls, then uncontrolled tracking cannot happen.

+## The Permission-oriented Variation

-There is a variety of privacy controls that we are exploring, but just as a baseline, take the [permission-oriented](consumers.md#the-permission-oriented-variation) variation:
+There is a variety of privacy controls that we are exploring, but just as a baseline, take the permission-oriented variation:

 In this variation, we offer the user the identity-specific controls whenever cross-site identity-specific communication is conducted (e.g. from the relying party to the IDP and vice versa), based on our ability to [classify](#classification) them.